 Painters can say how they work in pastels or oils, but I’m unable to address how a poem happens.
-One may as well ask why the goldfinch just landed on the echinacea; or why the Mongols halted at Vienna; or why the blackbird, and not the crow, got to Stevens first.
-I’m not being coy.
+One may just as soon ask why the goldfinch just landed on the echinacea; or why the Mongols halted at Vienna; or why the blackbird, and not the crow, got to Stevens first.

-I have chosen to stand by my shortcomings and limitations.
-Maybe others, slow or struggling like myself, will find a glitch of solidarity in our digital isolation.
+I chose to stand by my shortcomings and limitations.
+Maybe others, slow and struggling like myself, will find a glitch of solidarity in our digital isolation.
 Maybe authentic Genius, when God sees fit to finally return it to us, will have someone against whom to measure itself.
 This is all, really, that my poems are “about.”

 * J.R.R.
 Tolkien, The Monsters & the Critics (HarperCollins, 2007)